 Internet Archive has available in PDF the full text of Marcus Jastrow’s Dictionary of the Targumim, the Talmud Babli and Yerushalmi, and the Midrashic Literature (2 vols.; London: Luzac, 1903).

-The folks at Lexham Press have kindly sent along a pre-release copy of Michael Heiser’s new book, Supernatural.
+The folks at Lexham Press have kindly sent along a copy of Michael Heiser’s book, Supernatural.
 Heiser holds a PhD in Hebrew Bible and Semitic Languages from the University of Wisconsin-Madison.
 Supernatural is a follow-up to Heiser’s previous volume Unseen Realm (Lexham, 2015; see Supernatural, 9).
 Both continue following up on themes Heiser previously explored in his doctoral thesis on “The Divine Council in Late Canonical and Non-Canonical Second Temple Jewish Literature” (2004).

 I’ve only just started reading around in the volumes.
 But, thus far, Heiser’s approach is palpably accessible, and he commendably stresses the importance of doing justice to the biblical text in a way that encourages readers to see and wrestle with what is on the pages in front of them.